-Assessment on the Board, Board Committees and individual Director had been carried out for year 2014 via questionnaires which were completed by each Director on a confidential basis.
+Assessment on the Board, Board Committees and individual Director had been carried out for year 2015 via questionnaires which were completed by each Director on a confidential basis.
 The questionnaires comprised of a Board and Board Committees Performance Evaluation, an Individual Director Self/Peer Evaluation and an Independent Director's Self-Assessment for Annual Declaration of Independence.
 The effectiveness of the Board was assessed in the areas of composition, operations, roles and responsibilities and performance of the Chairman.
-The individual Director was assessed on his contribution to interaction, quality of input and understanding of his role.
-Results of the assessments were reviewed by the Nomination Committee.